razvandanielm/simple-website-about-programming-lanaguages/README.md

 # simple-website-about-programming-lanaguages
-A simple website I wrote in my first year in university using HTML, CSS and a little bit of Javascript.
+A simple website about programming languages and paradigms I wrote in my first year of university using HTML, CSS and a little bit of Javascript.
+The content is in romanian.